homebridge/homebridge.github.io/src/docs/config-schema.md

 ### Plugins Using This

-Looking at example of existing schemas is a great way to learn.
+Looking at examples of existing schemas is a great way to learn.

 These are examples of plugins that currently implement the Plugin Settings GUI using the `config.schema.json`: